Commentary Matthew 13

 Verses 24-30

-Jesus then presents to the crowd, the parable of the weeds which we’ll dive into the commentary of below when Jesus explains to his disciples its meaning.
+Jesus then presents the parable of the weeds to the crowd, which we’ll explore in the commentary below when He explains its meaning to His disciples in verses 37-43.

 Verses 31-32

-When we talk about sharing the gospel with others, we may often times incorrectly assume that its our job to make sure people become saved.
-While this certainly can sometimes happen, it shouldn’t be our expectation when talking to a non-believer, that our two-minute conversation is going to have them dropping to their knees and accepting Jesus as their savior.
-Unlikely.
+When we talk about sharing the gospel with others, we may often mistakenly assume that it’s our job to ensure they become saved.
+While that can sometimes happen, we should not expect that a brief conversation with a non-believer will immediately lead them to their knees to accept Christ as their Savior.
+That is unlikely.

-Instead, we need to more often think in terms of planting seeds.
+Instead, we should think in terms of planting seeds.
 The mustard seed is very small, like a grain of sand.
-Our prayer should be that each day we might have the opportunity to plant a small seed of faith into someone’s life.
+Our prayer should be that each day we have the opportunity to plant a small seed of faith in someone’s life.

-Here’s an example of how the Lord might work his will in the life of an unbeliever:
+Here’s an example of how the Lord works his will in the life of an unbeliever:

 I planted the seed and Apollos watered it, but God made it grow.
 So neither he who plants nor he who waters is anything, but only God, who makes things grow.
 He who plants and he who waters are one in purpose, and each will be rewarded according to his own labor.
 For we are God’s fellow workers; you are God’s field, God’s building.
 (1 Corinthians 3:6-9)

 Imagine a coworker comes to you and shares some good news.
-You respond with “Oh, praise God, that is a blessing from the Lord.”
-Perhaps that’s it.
-That’s all you say about God, but it was enough to plant a tiny seed of faith in that person.
+You respond, “Oh, praise God, that is a blessing from the Lord.”
+Perhaps that’s all you say about God, but it is enough to plant a tiny seed in that person.

-A few days later someone else walks into that person’s life and waters that tiny seed.
-And a few days later still another person interacts with them and waters that tiny seed.
-As time goes on, all those waterings cause that tiny seed to begin growing.
-Perhaps the person finds themselves now thinking more often of God.
-Their heart is becoming soft.
-Then, finally, one day they have a conversation with yet another person.
-The two of them talk about God and this person senses they are right on the fence, so he shares the gospel with them and they accept Jesus as their savior.
+A few days later, someone else enters that person’s life and waters that tiny seed.
+And a few days after that, yet another person interacts with them and waters the seed again.
+Over time, these repeated waterings cause the seed to begin growing.
+Perhaps the person finds themselves thinking of God more often, and their heart starts to soften.
+Then, one day, they have a conversation with another person who senses they are on the fence.
+That person shares the gospel, and they accept Jesus as their Savior.

-None of those people are aware of one another.
-None of them know what took place previously, or afterward.
-The individual himself may not necessarily even remember all the people that spoke words of truth into his life.
-But little by little the seed grew into an abundant faith that has led the person to be saved.
-Thus, the kingdom of heaven grows within them into a spiritually big tree, even though it all started with the tiniest seed.
+None of the previous people are aware of one another or of the waterings that took place before their encounter with this person.
+The individual may not even remember all the people who spoke words of truth into his life.
+But little by little, the seed grows into a faith that leads them to salvation.
+Thus, within the person, the kingdom of heaven grows into a spiritually large tree, even though it all began with the tiniest seed.

 Verse 33

-In verse 33, Jesus is repeating the same point he made in the parable of the mustard seed.
-Leaven is mixed into the flower until it is throughout the entire batch.
-The leaven is like the tiny seed.
-Mixing the flower is like that of watering the seed.
+Jesus is reinforcing the same point He made in the parable of the mustard seed.
+Leaven is mixed into the flour until it permeates the entire batch.
+The leaven is like the tiny seed, and mixing the flour is like watering the seed.

 Verses 34-35